YottaDB/YDBDoc/GTMAdminOps/packaging.rst

 Download monthstarting.zip.

 monthstarting.zip contains monthstarting.m, month_starting.c, and monthstarting.ci.
-To download monthstarting.zip, click on the following link: http://tinco.pair.com/bhaskar/gtm/doc/books/ao/UNIX_manual/downloadables/monthstarting.zip.
+To download monthstarting.zip, go to `Github <https://github.com/YottaDB/YottaDBdoc/tree/master/GTMAdminOps>`_.

 Run the monthstarting.m program that lists months starting with the specified day of the week and year range.